ToolsForHumans/zag/doc/source/user/engines.rst

-state in the task detail object for that task and analyzing edges of the graph for things like retry atom which can influence what a tasks intention should be (this is aided by the usage of the :py:class:`~taskflow.engines.action_engine.selector.Selector` helper object which was designed to provide helper methods for this analysis).
-Once these intentions are determined and associated with each task (the intention is also stored in the :py:class:`~taskflow.persistence.models.AtomDetail` object) the :ref:`scheduling <scheduling>` stage starts.
+state in the task detail object for that task and analyzing edges of the graph for things like retry atom which can influence what a tasks intention should be (this is aided by the usage of the :py:class:`~zag.engines.action_engine.selector.Selector` helper object which was designed to provide helper methods for this analysis).
+Once these intentions are determined and associated with each task (the intention is also stored in the :py:class:`~zag.persistence.models.AtomDetail` object) the :ref:`scheduling <scheduling>` stage starts.

 .. _scheduling: